 We regard our copyrights, trademarks, trade secrets and other intellectual property as critical to our success.
 Unauthorized use of our intellectual property by third parties may adversely affect our business and reputation.
 We rely on trademark and copyright law, trade secret protection and confidentiality agreements with our employees, customers, business partners and others to protect our intellectual property rights.
 Despite our precautions, it may be possible for third parties to obtain and use our intellectual property without authorization.
 For example, under the newly amended Patent Law of the PRC (promulgated by the NPC Standing Committee on December 27, 2008, and effective as of October 1, 2009), the State Council's Patent Administration Department may grant a compulsory license to individuals or entities to use our patent, once our exploitation of the patent has been determined to be violate the antitrust laws.
-Furthermore, the validity, enforceability and scope of protection of intellectual property in Internet-related industries are uncertain and still evolving.
-In particular, the laws of the PRC and certain other countries are uncertain or do not protect intellectual property rights to the same extent as do the laws of the United States.
+Furthermore, the validity, enforceability and scope of protection of intellectual property rights to the same extent as do the laws of the United States.
 Moreover, litigation may be necessary in the future to enforce our intellectual property rights, to protect our trade secrets or to determine the validity and scope of the proprietary rights of others.
 Future litigation could result in substantial costs and diversion of resources.
 For example, in 2013, we launched a series of copyright advocacy campaigns against a number of video Websites that we allege have engaged in unauthorized use of our intellectual property and that of others, and have filed related lawsuits within mainland China.
 We cannot be certain that judgments from the lawsuits will be issued in our favor, or that any resulting damages will cover our business losses and litigation expenses.
 If our campaigns and lawsuits against piracy do not achieve their intended effect, our business and operation may be adversely affected.